felipejsborges/tasks-management/README.md

 **Functional Requirements:**

-- [ ] The system should allow the user to view their profile information, such as name and email;
+- [X] The system should allow the user to view their profile information, such as name and email;
-- [ ] The system should allow the user to edit their profile information.
+- [X] The system should allow the user to edit their profile information.

 **Non-functional Requirements:**

-- [ ] The system should display the profile information clearly and in an easy-to-understand way.
+- [X] The system should display the profile information clearly and in an easy-to-understand way.

-## [ ] As a user, I want to be able to recover my password if I forget it.

-**Functional Requirements:**

-- [ ] The system should allow the user to recover their password by providing the registered email;
-- [ ] The system should send an email containing a link to reset the password to the email address provided by the user.

-**Non-functional Requirements:**

-- [ ] The system should send the password recovery email securely;
-- [ ] The link to reset the password should expire after a configurable time.

 ## [ ] As a user, I want to be able to create, view, update, and delete my tasks.